Sweta8430/Sweta8430/README.md

 <b>Airport Challenge :- Vanila Javascript with TDD</b><br>

 </p>
+### Below are the few projects i have recently worked
+<b>Recipe App :- Full Stack Application React/Nodejs/exress/MongoDB</b><br>
+<p>Recipe app where you can Add your own receipe also you can add a recipe from Jamie oliver Website</p>

+<b>Reminder App :- Full Stack Application React/Go/Gin/MongoDB</b><br>
+<p>Reminder app where you can set the reminder to send it on your number with the help of Twilio</p>

-- 🔭 I’m currently working on **Recipe App where you can grab and save your favourite Recipe**
+- 🔭 I’m currently working on **Book Library app SpringBoot/Java/Nodejs/SQL/React/Type script**

-- 🌱 I’m currently learning **React/Node.Js/Express/Java/Javascript**
+- 🌱 I’m currently learning **SpringBoot/SQL/Tyoescript**

 - 😄 Pronouns: **She/Her**